Ninth Circuit Revives False Ad Claims Against Neiman Marcus

 Ninth Circuit Judges Richard Tallman and N. Randy Smith, and U.S. District Judge Stephen Murphy III, sitting by designation from the Eastern District of Michigan, sat on the panel.

-Rubenstein is represented by Joshua Fields with Kirtland & Packard in El Segundo, Neiman Marcus by Kevin Asfour with K&L Gates in Los Angeles.
+Neiman Marcus is represented by Kevin Asfour with K&L Gates in Los Angeles.
+He did not return a request seeking comment Wednesday.